PauloOyama/PauloOyama/README.md

-# Welcome, distant traveller to my Github Profile.
+# Welcome, traveller from afar to my Github Profile.

   ## About Me
  - Current living in Uberlândia, MG - Brazil